Evidence for local spots of viscous electron flow in graphene at moderate mobility: Results and discussion

 the sign of the divergence also depends on the sign of $V_{\rm SD}$.

-Since $V_{\rm SD}$ necessarily shifts the zero crossings of the charge carrier density along $x$, parallel to $V_{\rm SD}$, (Fig.~\ref{fig2:SDind_doping}b) one usually gets two divergences of opposite sign (Fig.~\ref{fig2:SDind_doping}c), one at $n_0(x)=0$ ($V_{\rm SD}=0$) and one at the shifted $n(x)=0$ ($V_{\rm SD} \neq 0$).
-As a result, most of the $n_0(x)=0$ points feature a double divergence of $\widehat{E}_x^\mathrm{SDILD}(x)$ in opposite directions (Fig.~\ref{fig2:SDind_doping}c).
-Figure~~\ref{fig2:SDind_doping}b and c show an example for an electron puddle $n_0(x)$ with diameter 1.4\,$\mu$m embedded into a hole density.
-The puddle implies two zero crossing $n_0(x)=0$ (Fig.~\ref{fig2:SDind_doping}b).
+Since $V_{\rm SD}$ shifts each zero crossing of charge carrier density along $x$, parallel to $V_{\rm SD}$, (Fig.~\ref{fig2:SDind_doping}b), one mostly obtains doublets of divergences with opposite sign in $\widehat{E}_x^\mathrm{SDILD}(x)$ (Fig.~\ref{fig2:SDind_doping}c), one at $n_0(x)=0$ ($V_{\rm SD}=0$) and one at the shifted $n(x)=0$ ($V_{\rm SD} \neq 0$).
+Figure~~\ref{fig2:SDind_doping}b and c display a calculated example with two zero crossing $n_0(x)=0$ featuring an electron puddle with diameter 1.4\,$\mu$m embedded into a hole density.
 Tilting the $n_0(x)$ profile by $V_{\rm SD}$ shifts the zero crossings laterally (Fig.~\ref{fig2:SDind_doping}b).
-The resulting $\widehat{E}_x^\mathrm{SDILD}(x)$ for $V_{\rm SD}>0$\,V (Fig.~\ref{fig2:SDind_doping}c, orange/red line) shows a negative dip for the left position $n_0(x)\simeq 0$ (left vertical black line) due to positive slope $dn_0(x)/dx$.
-The shifted $n(x)=0$ (larger positive slope) exhibits a sharper, but positive bump shifted to the right.
-Consistently, the signs of the (virtual) divergences are inverted by changing either the sign of $V_{\rm SD}$ or the sign of $dn_0(x)/dx$, e.g., at $x\simeq 1.4$\,$\upmu$m in Fig.~\ref{fig2:SDind_doping}b, c.
-The divergences are naturally softened by the finite raster size avoiding a precise $n_0(x)=0$.
+Consequently, the resulting $\widehat{E}_x^\mathrm{SDILD}(x)$ curves (Fig.~\ref{fig2:SDind_doping}c) show two doublets with negative dip and positive peak each.
+It is also clear that the slope at $n_0(x)=0$ and $n(x)=0$ determines the strength of dips and peaks, respectively.